Serbian traditional clothing: Zlatibor

-Southern Serbia
+Kosovo

-The Serb folk dress of Southern Serbia, or Kosovo and Metohija, are divided into three groups: the Dinaric, Morava, and Vardar styles.
+The Serb folk dress of Kosovo Serbs is divided into three groups: the Dinaric, Morava, and Vardar styles.
 As part of a cultural zone with Albania and North Macedonia, the attire has likeness to those in adjacent Albanian and Macedonian provinces, such as jelek, zubun, anterija, opanak, gunj, and fez instead of šajkača.

-Kosovo and Metohija
+Kosovo

-Kosovo and Metohija are distinguished by their very diverse folk costumes, known for their richness and abundance of shapes and decorations.
+Serbian costumes in Kosovo are distinguished by their very diverse folk costumes, known for their richness and abundance of shapes and decorations.

 Created over many years, the costumes contain elements of the various cultural influences that confronted this area during the historical epochs, such as from old Slavic and old Balkan civilizations.

-Serbian costumes from Kosovo and Metohija stand out for their exceptional beauty and variety.
+Serbian costumes from Kosovo stand out for their exceptional beauty and variety.
 The wealth of imagination and craftsmanship in creating basic shapes and decorative motifs are visible on jeleci, dolame, zubuni, anterije, shirts, aprons, belts, headscarves, headgear, caps, etc., made by women, girls and terzije (folk costume tailor).
 The ornaments are mostly general geometrical shapes, geometric plant shapes, regular plant motifs, and in rare examples animal motifs.
 The color is often red.
 Its symbolic and magical meaning – a symbol of life and health – combined with other colors like silver and gold, adds to the vibrant color harmony of these costumes.

 The city's costume was under direct oriental influence.
 It remained in use until almost before World War II.
-In its overall stylistic design, it had the same features throughout Kosovo and Metohija, with slight variations in particular environments.
-It was worn in Prizren, Peć, Đakovica, Priština, Kosovska Mitrovica, Gnjilan and other smaller townships.
+In its overall stylistic design, it had the same features throughout Kosovo, with slight variations in particular environments.
+It was worn in Prizren, Peja, Gjakova, Pristina, Mitrovica, Gjilan and other smaller townships.
 City costumes were mostly made by terzije tailor masters.
 The city's men's costume is mainly based on the Turkish-Oriental clothing tradition, with influences from the Greek costume.
 Each town men wore a fez, usually darker in color and always with a black tassel.
 A tufted dark blue and black suit was also worn.